An Empirical Study of Kotlin-Java Cross-Dependency Issues and Their Detection: Results

 This scenario happens when a Kotlin class inherits a Java class and overrides the parent methods, the nullability of parameters in the overridden methods is inconsistent between the parent and child class.
 This is not a problem in Kotlin-Kotlin or Java-Java interactions as the type consistency is manually enforced in modern IDEs.
 However, the nullability consistency is not enforced for Kotlin-Java interactions by modern IDEs so developers need to manually check it.
-The commit da56686\footnote{\url{https://github.com/grpc/grpc-kotlin/commit/da56686}} in the {\sffamily grpc-kotlin} project shows an example and how developers were addressing it.
+The commit \href{https://github.com/nightscout/AndroidAPS/commit/d71cc391fef3a37405e465a0b2d88a71e09356cb}{9356cb} in the {\sffamily AndroidAPS} project shows an example and how developers were addressing it.

-As we can see from the following code, \texttt{DeclarationSubject} class is written in Kotlin and it extends the \texttt{Subject} Java class.
-The second parameter \texttt{Declarations} in the child Kotlin class is not null while the parent Java class \texttt{Subject} specify the second parameter \textit{actual} as @Nullable.
-There exists an inconsistency between these two constructor methods, though this does not cause any problems before version 1.1.3 as the callers of these constructors in the \texttt{Factory} interface does not specify @Nullable in its parameter.
+In Listing~\ref{lst:rq3-4-kotlin-inherit}, \texttt{ServiceTaskExecutor::} \texttt{afterExecute} method is written in Kotlin and it overrides the \texttt{ThreadPoolExecutor::afterExecute} Java method.
+The second parameter \texttt{t} in the Kotlin class \texttt{ServiceTaskExecutor} is not null while the parent Java class \texttt{ThreadPoolExecutor} does not specify the nullability of the second parameter which is actually \texttt{Nullable}.
+There exists an inconsistency between these two methods, when call the method \texttt{afterExecute} on an object with compile type of \texttt{ThreadPoolExecutor} but runtime type of \texttt{ServiceTaskExecutor}, passing a null value, an NPE occurs.

-However, in Version 1.1.5, the \texttt{Factory} interface in \texttt{Subject} class added @Nullable annotations to its parameter ActualT actual as shown below.
-When the {\sffamily grpc-kotlin} project upgraded the \texttt{Subject}'s package -- com.google.truth:truth--, from Version 1.1.3 to 1.1.5, the \texttt{Factory} interface requires a nullable type for \textit{createSubject}'s second parameter specifically while \texttt{DeclarationSubject} is not.
-This results in a complication error.

-To fix this error, developers added the \textsc{null safe} operator \texttt{?} in the child Kotlin class \texttt{DeclarationSubject}, allowing the second parameter to be nullable.
-From this example, we can conclude that, although the inconsistency would not result in compilation errors within the \texttt{DeclarationSubject} class itself, it can arise potential issues from a third class' calling.
+To fix this error, developers added the \textsc{null safe} operator \texttt{?} in the child Kotlin class \texttt{Throwable}, allowing the second parameter to be nullable.
+From this example, we can conclude that, although the inconsistency would not result in compilation errors within the child class itself, it can arise potential issues from a third class' calling.
 It is necessary to make sure that Kotlin-Java parent-child overridden methods strictly follow the same nullability type.
 Furthermore, this is also a violation of Liskov Substitution Principle, which requires a subtype should be substitutable for its supertype.